HsienChing/RS-232_serial_call_response_and_HMI_display_for_Arduino/README.md

 # About the project

 The Arduino board is used to communicate with the external device through RS-232.
-The device responses are resolved by the Arduino and output to the human-machine interface (HMI).
+The device responses are resolved by the Arduino and outputted to the human-machine interface (HMI).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)